daniellekurtin/ComputingMotionOutliers/README.md

 # ComputingMotionOutliers
 NOTE: this repo is under construction

 This repo shows how global motion can be covaried with group-level results calculated via FSL

+Rationale:
+This is ok to do because

+Note- this is NOT NECESSARY with FSL.

 Steps: